dotnet/sourcelink/README.md

 The [original Source Link implementation](https://github.com/ctaggart/SourceLink) was provided by [@ctaggart](https://github.com/ctaggart).
 Thanks!
 The .NET Team and Cameron worked together to make this implementation available in the .NET Foundation.

 > If you arrived here from the original Source Link documentation - you do not need to use `SourceLink.Create.CommandLine`.
 You only need to install the packages listed below.

-#### Preview Status

-We recommend using Source Link preview for building production packages.
-Although the implementation details and the public APIs of the Source Link pre-release packages are still in flux, there will be no difference in the format of the data it generates between preview and 1.0.0.
-The only changes in the generated data we expect are due to bug fixes that target scenario that previously did not work correctly.

 ## <a name="using-sourcelink">Using Source Link in .NET projects